 From the Publisher.
 The Arabic philosophical fable Hayy Ibn Yaqzan is a classic of medieval Islamic philosophy.
 Ibn Tufayl (d.
 1185), the Andalusian philosopher, tells of a child raised by a doe on an equatorial island who grows up to discover the truth about the world and his own place in it, unaided—but also unimpeded—by society, language, or tradition.
 Hayy’s discoveries about God, nature, and man challenge the values of the culture in which the tale was written as well as those of every contemporary society.

-- 20 Books on Textile Design
+- 15 Books on Branding and Brand Design

 - 20 Books on Furniture Design